SarthakMakhija/tech-lessons-posts/content/en/blog/refactoring_mindset/index.md

 caption: "Photo by Dmitry Demidov on Pexels"
 ---

 Continuous code improvement is an iterative process.
-This article focuses on cultivating a "refactoring mindset" – a proactive approach that empowers you to consistently refine your code.
+This article focuses on cultivating a "Refactoring Mindset" – a proactive approach that empowers you to consistently refine your code.

 We'll explore key principles like making small, frequent changes, recognizing code smells, learning to defer refactoring tasks, and minimizing bias to maintain a sustainable pace of improvement.

-This article takes the [TaskList](https://kata-log.rocks/task-list-kata) kata, makes minimal modifications to the original kata, and explains "refactoring mindset" while refactoring the code.
+This article takes the [TaskList](https://kata-log.rocks/task-list-kata) kata, makes minimal modifications to the original kata, and explains "Refactoring Mindset" while refactoring the code.
 The code for refactoring is available [here](https://github.com/SarthakMakhija/task-list-refactoring/tree/original).

 ### Brief overview of TaskList kata